NX-Editor/NxEditor/ReadMe.md

-# U-King Editor
+# EX-King Editor

-Primary source repository for UKing-Editor.
-More info on https://uking-editor.github.io
+Primary source repository for EX-King Editor.
+More info on https://exking-editor.github.io